CMLPlatform/ramascene/docs/source/frontend.rst

 Dropdown Tree select
 --------------------

-Because it seems not possible to switch a multi-select to a single-select box with the rc-tree-select package we're using, two separate base classes are provided :
+Because it seems not possible to switch on the fly a multi-select to a single-select box with the rc-tree-select package we're using, two separate base classes are provided :

 * **FilterableMultiSelectDropdownTree**
 * **FilterableSingleSelectDropdownTree**